facs95/decay-data/README.md

 - `claim` if and only if the action is `ACTION_IBC_TRANSFER`.

 5. Then we collect this data into two separate tables `merged_account` and `migrated_account`.

+In order to run it please:

+1. Modify the `FromBlock` and `ToBlock` value you want to iterate over.
+2. Remove old `accounts.db` file if any.
+3. Run `go run main.go`